 Removing Spilt Milk Odors from Carpet

 After cleaning up the milk stains you’ll sometimes find the milk has seeped deep into the carpet and the padding.
 This can make it difficult to remove all of the milk from out of the carpet.
 In turn, this may cause odors to occur even after you have cleaned the stain.
 To help treat the odors start by generously sprinkling baking soda on top of the affected areas.
 Leave the baking soda on the carpet overnight to give the baking soda plenty of time to absorb the odors from out of the carpet.
 Afterward use a soft brush to loosen the baking soda.
 The next step is to vacuum up the baking soda from off of the carpet.
 If odors remain you may need to pour vinegar on the affected areas to kill the bacteria inside the carpet.
 You will need to use a cloth to draw the vinegar out of the carpet and rinse the area with water just as before.
 Let the area dry.
 The vinegar smell will go away along with the sour milk smell.

 Carpet Cleaning, Stain Removal & More in Waco, Dallas, Harker Heights, Cedar Park, Allen & the State of Texas

 When carpets become littered with stains and filled with bad odors, you can seek the aid of a professional carpet cleaning service.
-When you want to restore your carpet, contact Heart of Texas Chem-Dry LLC.
+When you want to restore your carpet, contact Heart of Texas Chem-Dry.
 We provide many services.
 Contact us to schedule our services today!